varnerlab/CHEME-5660-Markets-Mayhem-Book/_sources/chapter-2-dir/stocks/stylized-facts.md

 ## Orders, Order Books and Order Matching
 At the center of an electronic exchange are [orders](https://en.wikipedia.org/wiki/Order_(exchange)) and [order books](https://en.wikipedia.org/wiki/Order_book).
 An [order book](https://en.wikipedia.org/wiki/Order_book) holds a list of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) for a particular security or financial instrument listed on the exchange; thus, it is a tick-by-tick record of the interest buyers and sellers have for a particular security or financial instrument on the exchange.

-Many types of [orders](https://en.wikipedia.org/wiki/Order_(exchange)) can be initiated by traders.
-However, let's consider only four basic classes of orders, a market order, a limit order, a stop order and a cancel order.
+Traders can initiate many types of orders.
+However, let’s consider only four basic classes of orders: a market order, a limit order, a cancel order, and a stop order.

-* __Market order__: A market order is a buy or sell order executed immediately, regardless of the current market prices.
-As long as willing sellers and buyers are present in the exchange, market orders are always executed (filled).
-Market orders are used when the certainty of execution is more important than the execution price.
-Thus, a market order is the simplest of the order types as it forgoes control over the execution price.
-A market order is filled at the best price available at execution.
-In fast-moving markets, the price paid or received may differ significantly from the price quoted when the order was entered.
-Further, a market order may be split across multiple participants on the other side of the transaction, resulting in different prices for some of the instruments involved in the trade.
+* __Market order__: When you place a market order, your buy or sell order is executed immediately, regardless of the current market prices.
+Your order will always be filled if willing sellers and buyers are on the exchange.
+Market orders are best used when you need the certainty of execution, and the execution price is less important.
+They are the simplest type of order because you don’t have control over the execution price.
+Instead, your order will be filled at the best price available at execution.
+Remember that in fast-moving markets, the price you pay or receive may differ significantly from the price quoted when you place the order.
+Additionally, your order may be split across multiple participants on the other side of the transaction, resulting in different prices for some of the instruments involved in the trade.

-* __Limit order__: A limit order is an order to buy a financial instrument at no more than a specific price or sell a security at no less than a particular price.
-This gives the trader control over the price at which the trade is executed.
-However, unlike a market order which is guaranteed to be executed (filled), a limit order may never be executed if the price conditions are not met.
-Thus, limit orders are used when the trader wishes to control price rather than the certainty of being filled.
+* __Limit order__: When trading in financial instruments, a limit order lets you set a maximum purchase or minimum selling price.
+This allows you to control the price at which the trade is executed.
+However, unlike a market order, which is guaranteed to be executed, a limit order will only be executed if the price conditions are met.
+As a result, limit orders are used when you prioritize controlling the price over the certainty of being filled.

+* __Cancel order__: If an investor wishes to remove a current order from the exchange, they can cancel it anytime.
+This is known as a cancel order.
+It is important to note that if a limit order has not been executed by the end of the trading day or a specific timeframe, it is automatically canceled.

 * __Stop order__: A stop order is an order to buy or sell a financial instrument once the price of that instrument reaches a specified price, the stop price:

     * A [buy-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Buy-stop_order) is entered at a stop price above the current market price.
 Traders use buy-stop orders to limit a loss or protect a profit on a stock they have sold short.
     * A [sell-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Sell-stop_order) is entered at a stop price below the current market price.
 Traders use sell-stop orders to limit a loss or protect a profit on a stock they already own.
 For either a [buy-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Buy-stop_order) or a [sell-stop order](https://en.wikipedia.org/wiki/Order_(exchange)#Sell-stop_order), when the stop price is reached, the stop order becomes a market order.
 Thus, a stop trade will be executed if the stop price is reached, but not necessarily at or near the stop price, particularly in a fast-moving market, or if there is insufficient liquidity available relative to the size of the order.
     * A [stop-limit order](https://en.wikipedia.org/wiki/Order_(exchange)#Stop-limit_order) is an order to buy or sell a stock that combines features of a stop order and a limit order.
 Once the stop price is reached, a stop-limit order becomes a limit order executed at a specified price (or better).
 As with all limit orders, a stop-limit order doesn't get filled if the security's price never reaches the specified limit price.

-* __Cancel order__: A cancel order allows an investor to remove a current order from the exchange.
-If an order has not already executed, it can be cancelled at any time.
-Moreover, if a limit order has not executed by the end of the trading day (or some specified time period) it is automatically cancelled.

 (content:references:returns-stylized-facts)=
 ## Returns and Stylized Facts
 Stylized facts are empirical statistical properties of the return time series {cite}`Cont-QuantFinance-2001`.
 A return refers to the increase or decrease in the price of an asset, e.g., shares of a stock over a specific time period period, e.g., minutes, days, weeks or even years ({prf:ref}`defn-log-return-1`):